ZgStn/BookstoreManager/README.md

 ## To run BookstoreManager
 1. Clone the repository
 3. Restore the database from the backup file **('BookstoreDb.bak')**
-4. Configure .NET User Secrets with the following keys:
+4. Configure .NET User Secrets for the **Bookstore.Infrastructure** project with the following keys:

 ```json
 {